LLaym/LLaym/README.md

 # Hey there 👋 I'm Vitaly,
 ***
-I am backend Java Developer from Moscow.
-Learning technologies that I found interesting.
+I am backend Java developer from Moscow.
+I learn technologies that I find interesting.
 Currently leveling in algorithms.

-Love to use GNU/Linux and Open-Source software.
-Using Notion with Obsidian as my second brain.
-Working on ThinkPad T480 with some upgrades
+I like to use GNU /Linux and open source software.
+Use Notion with Obsidian as my second brain.
+I work on a ThinkPad T480 with some upgrades and use the Pomodoro technique for work.

 ### :hammer_and_wrench: Languages and Tools: